RobertIonutF/rmusico/README.md

 ### YouTube Issues
 If you see "YouTube Access Restricted" errors:
+- **Automatic retry** - Bot uses multiple extraction strategies automatically
-- **Wait a few minutes** - YouTube may lift the restriction
+- **Wait a few minutes** - YouTube may lift temporary restrictions
-- **Use song names** instead of direct URLs
+- **Use song names** instead of direct URLs when possible
 - **Try different search terms** for better results

+### Bot Detection Protection
+The bot includes advanced protection against YouTube bot detection:
+- ✅ **Multiple client strategies** (mobile, TV, Android, web)
+- ✅ **Smart retry logic** with different user agents
+- ✅ **Rate limiting** to avoid triggering detection
+- ✅ **Fallback extractors** when main methods fail
+- ✅ **Mobile-first approach** (less likely to be blocked)

 ### Common Solutions
 - 🎤 Join a voice channel before using music commands
 - 🔊 Ensure bot has voice channel permissions
 - 📱 Use interactive buttons for easier control
 - 🔄 Try `/skip` if a song gets stuck
 - 🎛️ Use `/controls` for the full control panel
+- 🔍 Use song titles instead of YouTube URLs

 ## Project Structure